cyclejs/old-website/_includes/homepage-content.md

 ## Explicit dataflow

-In every Cycle.js app, each of the Observable declarations is a node in a dataflow graph, and the dependencies between declarations are arrows.
+In every Cycle.js app, each of the stream declarations is a node in a dataflow graph, and the dependencies between declarations are arrows.
 This means there is a one-to-one correspondence between your code and *minimap*-like graph of the dataflow between external inputs and external outputs.

 <div class="explicit-dataflow">
 <div>